conservativ007/conservativ007/README.md

 - 👋 Hi, I’m Max
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning English and web development
+- 🌱 I’m currently learning English, JavaScript, TypeScript, Node, Nest, SQL
 - 💞️ I'm looking for a job as a web developer.
 I have a [portfolio](https://conservative-portfolio.netlify.app/)
 - 📫 How to reach me: [linkedin](https://linkedin.com/in/maksim-kisialiou-b87865241), [telegram](https://t.me/conservariv)